The words transcribed at the end of this first video Biafra freedom; at (4:25) are why they, as opposed to Palestinians get my support.

 I see many recent articles supporting "Palestinian" nationalism here on the vine, often from a "Christian" perspective.
 I see the French government agitating for Israeli concessions. (perhaps an act of appeasement toward their presently hostile Muslim minority)

-I can find historic Biafra existing in per-colonial area maps as a real nation in 1644
+I can find historic Biafra existing in pre-colonial area maps as a real nation in 1644

 I've donated my time and money to its cause.
 I write here on Newsvine in their support.
 The Igbo, are a real people, deserving of a nation well before any "Palestinian" nation is formed. (in my opinion)